pace-neutrons/Horace/documentation/smg/17_pixel_data.md

 All these properties work by slicing into the cached data array at the correct column.
+Attempting to get/set pixels outside the range of the current page will throw an error.

 All properties use [_relative indexing_](#Absolute-and-Relative-Indexing).